Where to stay in Vietnam

 How do high-end and mid-range hotels compare?

 When we prepare an itinerary for you in Vietnam we will take into account your budget and will be able to suggest a range of hotels to suit.
-Families who want a bit of a splurge can enjoy beautifully renovated colonial mansions where those on a tighter budget can enjoy clean and comfortable accommodation either in simple hotels or sometimes staying with local families.
+Families who want a bit of a splurge can enjoy beautifully renovated colonial mansions whilst those on a tighter budget can enjoy clean and comfortable accommodation either in simple hotels or sometimes staying with local families.

 The charming town of Hoi An provides the perfect place to illustrate the different levels of accommodation.
-Those on a tighter budget will enjoy staying at the friendly Betel Garden Homestay, a lovely small hotel with just a handful of rooms, set in a small compound with lovingly tended gardens.
+Those on a tighter budget will enjoy staying at the friendly Betel Garden Villas, a lovely small hotel with just a handful of rooms, set in a small compound with lovingly tended gardens.

-There is a small pool but it is big enough for everyone to cool off in the middle of the day, and the hotel have a number of bikes that you can borrow if you want to cycle the short distance into town or out to the beach.
+There is a small pool but it is big enough for everyone to cool off in the middle of the day.
+Also the hotel have a number of bikes that you can borrow if you want to cycle the short distance into town or out to the beach.
 Rooms are immaculate and there are large family rooms for people travelling with younger children who all want to be in together.
 The staff are delightful and the food is delicious, making this an excellent base to explore the region.

 Those seeking a bit more comfort will love the Boutique Hoi An Resort located right on the beach a few km outside Hoi An.
 You enter the hotel through its large open sided lobby, the winds coming in off the sea beyond.
 There is a wonderful pool (and a mini pool for toddlers) that you will struggle to entice the children out of but if you can, it is just a few steps to the sea.